Sensible travel planning

 If you think about flying over or if you tour overseas anyway, don’t forget to calculate the costs for the transport of the music instruments.
 Especially with low cost airlines this can be quite expensive.
 Perhaps another airline with more expensive tickets is more tolerant about luggage.
 With booking the right flights you can save a big part of your tour budget.

 Most airline rules regarding instruments appear randomly and are incomprehensible.
-Check out this website for more info.

-Reduce the Travel Party
+Reduce the travel party

 Reducing your travel party to a minimum not only saves you money, it also saves the promoter or the venue money and therefore increases your chances to find shows in the first place.
 Especially if the promoter cares for food and accomodation and he tries to organize private sleeping places, it’s really difficult to find space for 6 or 7 people.
 If your travel party consists of 3 or 4 people, also the costs for catering are lower.